CNSLabs/contracts/security/README.md

 # Security Documentation

-This directory contains security audit reports and analysis for the CNS Token contracts.
+This directory contains security audit reports and analysis for the SHO Token contracts.

 ## Directory Structure